ramkachhwaha/SocialMirror/README.md

     npm run dev
     ```

-Open your browser and navigate to `http://localhost:5173` to start vibe coding!
+Open your browser and navigate to `http://localhost:5173` to start coding!

 ---